mazedlx/laravel-feature-policy/README.md

 - speaker
 - usb
 - vr

-You can find the feature definitions at https://github.com/WICG/feature-policy/blob/master/features.md

 You can add multiple policy options as an array or as a single string with space-separated options: